 The RSES sets out guiding principles for integration of land use and transport planning and identifies the requirement for local transport plans (LTPs) for certain settlements and/or under certain circumstances.
-The Office acknowledges and welcomes the Development Plan policy objective (Trans 04) to prepare a Local Transport Plan (LTP) for Tramore, within one year of adoption.
-The LTP can include priorities for the town in terms of public transport infrastructure and services, cycle investment and improvements to the pedestrian environment.
-In turn, the RSES advocates that policies, objectives and measures that emerge from the LTP should be incorporated into the LAP.
+The Office acknowledges and welcomes the Development Plan policy objective (KCDP 14-24) to prepare a Local Transport Plan (LTP) for Killarney, within two years of adoption.
+The LTP can include priorities for settlements in terms of public transport infrastructure and services, cycle investment and improvements to the pedestrian environment.
+The Office notes that RSES advocates that policies, objectives and measures that emerge from the LTP be incorporated into LAP...